reidjs/750words-sync/README.md

 Open `TODAY.md` with your favorite text editor and start writing!
 Your writings will automatically save to the local `750WORDS_ARCHIVE/` folder and sync their text to 750words.com.

-If you set up the optional At midnight every day:
+If you set up the optional auto-sync script, every day at midnight:

 1. All the text in `TODAY.md` will copy to into a file with today's date in `750WORDS_ARCHIVE/`.
 For example if today is January 3rd, 2021 it will create a file named `January 3, 2021.md`.
-2. All the text in `TODAY.md` will sync to the 750words.com
+2. All the text in `TODAY.md` will sync to 750words.com.
 3. `TODAY.md` will clear itself out

 ## TODO